Qengineering/Multithread-Camera-OpenCV/README.md

 # Multi thread cameras in OpenCV (with neglectable latency)
 ![output image]( https://qengineering.eu/github/MultiCamCodeBlocks.webp )<br>
 ### RTSP - UDP - TCP streams
 It is a known issue with RTSP streams and time-consuming algorithms such as deep learning frameworks.
 You're getting out of sync if individual frames take longer than your stream's frame rate to process.
-There is an increasing delay between reality and the captured images.<br>
+There is an increasing delay between reality and the captured images.<br><br>
 There are two possible solutions to this problem.<br>
-You could determine the missed images and skip them before grabbing a new frame.
+* You could determine the missed images and skip them before grabbing a new frame.
 This solution is [implemented here](https://github.com/Qengineering/RTSP-with-OpenCV).<br>
-Or you can continuously grabbing images in a seperated thread.
+* Or you can continuously grabbing images in a seperated thread.
 This way, it is possible to connect more than one camera to your application.<br><br>

 The code speaks for itself.
 You can either use GStreamer of FFmpeg to open the stream.<br>
 The number of cameras connected is not limited.
 It could be even just one camera.<br>
 However, the more cameras, the more CPU time is needed to visit all seperate threads.<br>